Colorado Springs Audiology, Inc.

 Age related hearing ability begins to decline at age of 20.
-That's pretty young!
-However, it is not until age 50-60+ that the normal decline in hearing begins to affect communicative ability.
+That's pretty young, but that's when it starts, not when it becomes a problem.
+It is not until around age 50-60+ that the normal decline in hearing related to age may or may not begin to adversely affect communicative ability.

 Age related hearing loss develops so gradually that it is often difficult for the affected individual to determine when the hearing loss is "communicatively significant."

 The definition of "communicatively significant" is quite different because people's reaction to their own decline in hearing is different; people are different!
 As a general rule, my operative definition of "communicatively significant hearing disability when hearing aid augmentation is beneficial" is when the averaged hearing loss is greater than 35dB in the better ear.*

 So what's normal for my age?